Davidcor89-lip6/b4mesh/README.md

 ## live visualisation

-In the file "/tmp/blockgraph", you can find a live feed of the blockgraph under a json format.
-Each node is under the format :
+The component `b4mesh::binary` use a file, `/tmp/blockgraph` as a live stream destination for json-formated serialized nodes outputs.
+Thus, at any moment, that file contains a - *serialized* - blockgraph representation from the current node perspective, using such format :

 ```json
 {"node":{"groupId":217,"hash":7144646,"parent":[9288542]}}
 {"node":{"groupId":217,"hash":2681597,"parent":[7144646]}}
 {"node":{"groupId":26,"hash":7377976,"parent":[2681597,8515655]}}
 ```

+This format is used for live visualisation, e.g `b4mesh::live_visualizer` component

 ### Configuration, installation, deployement